Pencils are an essential tool to have in most creative fields.

 This set of Faber-Castell pencils comes in a tin package of 12 with a variety of shades.

 The shades range from 2H all the way to 8B.
 This set of drawing pencils have a smooth, uniform quality.
-The Faber-Castell brand is a very reputable brand, high quality and are known for their consistency and durability.
+The Faber-Castell brand is a very reputable brand, high quality and are known for its consistency and durability.

 These pencils are easy to sharpen and keep their point for a long time.